 Okay, I admit it – I will put my hands up and say that I don’t talk a lot about gyaruo on this blog, and that’s because I don’t really know much about them.
-I’ve only met a handful of gyaruo/gyaruo (the male equivalent of gyaru) and, sadly, there aren’t anymore left in the U.K. So I had a lil’ chat with my friend, Wes, about his life as a gyaruo.
+I’ve only met a handful of gyaruo/gyaruo (the male equivalent of gyaru) and, sadly, we only have one in the U.K. (my gal Amber who occasionally does it from time-to-time).
+So I had a lil’ chat with my friend, Wes, about his life as a gyaruo!
 I’m going to call this as part of my “Interview with a Gyaru(o) series!”
 (Catchy, right?)
 Let’s begin…

 Hey Wes!
 Thank you so much for joining me.
 Let’s start with the basics – what’s your gyaru story?
 How long have you been gyaruo, and how did you first find it?

 Hey Lizzie, what is my gyaru story?
 Well it started 8 years ago when I came across Japanese music by accident.
 I started to gain an interest in Japanese music and suddenly I came across a singer that was dressed gyaru.
 She was playing in the Jdrama “Galcir”.
 I was so impressed how fashionable, colourful and cool it looked.
 After some research I learnt what gyaru was and I was wondering if there was a guys variant of gyaru.
 I searched it up on the internet and I fell in love instantly!
 I connected with all the gyaru on social media over the world and I got inspired.
 Everyone was very friendly, helpful with advices and I started to made a lot of friends.
 After that I got in contact with some gyarusas in my own country and they invited me to my first meeting.
 Before I knew it I travelled the world for fashion and friends.